enthought/traits/docs/source/traits_user_manual/notification.rst

    *foo.bar* or *foo.baz* will trigger notifications.

 * ``trait("foo").match(lambda n, t: True)``
-   Matches any traits on *foo* on the current object.
+   Matches all traits on *foo* on the current object.
 Changes on *foo* or the nested attributes will trigger notifications.

 .. rubric:: Extend an expression in text